Here’s how we’re helping keep girls safe

 By raising boys to know that violence is never acceptable, we’re eradicating the sexism and misogyny that can fuel it and raising a new generation that says no to violence in all its forms.

+All of our overseas program work is informed by evidence, and we’re always learning.
 Read our latest reports and publications on gender-based violence.

 Your support can mean girls and young women around the world are free from violence